ULiaYes00/izing-model/README.md

 2. Equilibrates the lattice.
 3. Performs measurement sweeps.
 4. Records energy and absolute magnetization.
-5. Repeats the simulation for independent runs.
+5. Repeats the simulation for 3 independent runs.
 6. Averages the measured quantities.

+The simulation evaluates 30 temperatures between $T=1.0$ and $T=4.0$ for each Monte Carlo method.

 ## Observables